Picobola1/BetterWebsite/README.md

 its better than my mac and cheese one.... (https://picobola1.github.io/myFirstWebsite/)

 I made a website about me and what i have done.
 I am very proud beacuse this is my second ever time using html and css, and i made something that looks kinda good :) .
 This website took me around 10 hours and i am very exeited about my new skill.
 Mabey next time i will add Java Script.
+I made this beacuse after my first experiment with html for Summer of Making, i realized that html and css are a lot easier to get started in than i thought.
+So the adventure began.
+I struggelded with positioning things on the page so that it wasent stuck ot the side or doing some weird thing.

 <img width="1916" height="806" alt="image" src="https://github.com/user-attachments/assets/e566c2db-6835-4af3-848b-af3acebf850b" />